modxorg/Docs/en/building-sites/tag-syntax/index.md

 - **\[^t^\]** - Total Time - Shows the total time taken to parse/render the page
 - **\[^s^\]** - Source - Shows the source of page, whether is database or cache
 - **\[^m^\]** - Memory Usage - Shows the total memory taken to parse/render the page

-For example, for this page, MySQL queries took 0.0000 seconds for 0 queries(s), document parsing took 0.3043 seconds, for a total time of 0.3043 seconds, and retrieved from cache.

 ### Additional Help